d-stawarz/zadanie-rekrutacyjne/README.md

    ```
     php bin/console d:s:u -f
     ```
 7. Create a file .env.local from .env and add credentials to it.
-You have to create
+You have to create an account at [openweathermap.org](https://openweathermap.org/api), [weatherbit.io](https://www.weatherbit.io/) and [geocode.earth](https://geocode.earth/) and get their API keys

 ## Docker